artefactual/archivematica-docs/getting-started/troubleshooting/error-handling.rst

    :align: center
    :figwidth: 80%
    :width: 100%
-   :alt: An emailed failure report showing an error at Verify bag micro-service
+   :alt: An emailed failure report showing an error at Verify bag microservice

-   An emailed failure report showing an error at Verify bag micro-service
+   An emailed failure report showing an error at Verify bag microservice

 An e-mail is generated if the transfer or ingest cannot be completed, not if an error occurs which does not halt processing.
 Please note that the server